 - Continually utilize visual acuity to operate equipment, read technical information, and/or use a keyboard

-– Occasionally required to lift/push/carry items up to 50 pounds
+- Frequently required to lift/push/carry items less up to 50 pounds

-Interested candidates should address a letter of interest, resume and contact information for 3 references to hiring manager Alec Unkovic, Exhibitions Manager, at [email protected] Kindly include “Application: Visitor Services Assistant” in the subject line of your email.
+Interested candidates should address a letter of interest, resume and contact information for 3 references to hiring manager Tracey Blackman, Director of Facilities and Museum Shop, at [email protected] Kindly include “Application: Museum Shop Associate” in the subject line of your email.
 Your letter of interest should indicate if you are interested in being considered for only one of the two shifts, or for either.
-Application Deadline: Sunday, April 18, 2021.

 After applications are reviewed, selected applicants will be contacted for interviews.
 If you need assistance, contact Jessi Melcer, Human Resources Manager, at 215-561-8888 x234 or [email protected]